HDFGroup/vol-cache/README.md

 # Node local storage cache HDF5 VOL

-This folder contains the prototype of system-aware HDF5 incoroprating node-local storage.
-This is part of the ExaHDF5 ECP project.
+This folder contains the prototype of caching vol. This is part of the ExaHDF5 ECP project.

 Please find the the design document of the cache VOL in doc/.
 ## Files under the folder